 The Alarm Administration Portal lets customers:

-- Apply for a Alarm Permit
+- Apply for or renew an Alarm Permit

-- Make a Payment
+- Make a payment

-- Check Account Balance
+- Check account balance

 Click the Button to Access the Alarm Administration Portal

-Apply for an Alarm Permit by mail or email
+- Apply for an Alarm Permit by Mail or Email

 -

 The City of Austin requires an alarm permit for each alarm system activated within a residence or commercial space within the Austin Police Department’s jurisdiction.
+An application must be received prior to the date the alarm system is enabled.
+The permit will not become active until the permit fee has been paid.

 Check your Jurisdiction